sdinukad/egg-grid-overlay/README.md

 ## Features

-- **Perfect Fit:** The 10x6 grid is designed to align with a 2x3 selection of PC boxes.
+- **Perfect Fit:** The 10x6 grid is designed to align with your PC box.
 - **Toggle Resize Mode:** A global hotkey lets you adjust the grid's size and position on the fly.
 - **Click-Through:** When locked, the overlay is completely invisible to your mouse, allowing you to play normally.
 - **Persistent Memory:** The app saves its last position, so you only have to set it up once.